All Episodes

 Paul Ryan was getting accolades.

-Paul Ryan, everybody on our side, because some that what what Ryan's budget did was effectively come with a first serious effective plan to deal with all these problems and entitlements, and he was being celebrated all over the place.
+Paul Ryan, everybody on our side, because what Ryan's budget did was effectively come with the first serious, effective plan to deal with all these problems and entitlements.

-Um they want those accolades.
+They want those accolades.

-They think their ideas are just as good and their ideas were ignored.
+They think their ideas are just as good, and their ideas were ignored.

-And the and I'm giving you their mindset here.
+And I'm giving you their mindset here.

-I'm not saying that that's happened, I'm just saying what they're thinking.
+I'm just saying what they're thinking.

 So I think there was just a tinge of jealousy going on there.